SingularTeabag/Calculus-Jeopardy/README.md

-This is for my final Calculus project
+#This is for my final Calculus project
+Bastically a rough draft of this project

-I'll put some stuff here eventually, and will upgrade this / fix problems
+I'll put some more work into this eventually upgrading and fixing problems